sensorberg/embedded_IoT_challenge/Readme.md

 9. Choose one of the two case studies below and provide your answer in a separate document.
 10. (Optional) Prepare a minimal simulated server to test the system.

-**Hint:** Do not focus excessively on minor details or full completion.
+**Hint:** Do not focus excessively on minor details or complete implementation.
 What matters most is the style, organization, and documentation of your code, as well as your approach to problem-solving.

 ## Case Studies